 Are Bernedoodles Good Therapy Dogs?

-Now that you know more about a service, therapy, and emotional support dog, we can look at whether or not a Bernedoodle is a good fit.
+Now that you know more about a service, therapy, and emotional support dog, we can determine whether a Bernedoodle is a good fit.
 We will start with therapy.

 A Bernedoodle is a top choice for therapy dogs.
 They inherit intelligence and obedience from their Poodle parent, which means they will be easy to train.
 On the other hand, they also inherit the charming, loving, and happy temperament from the Bernese Mountain Dog.
 Together, these qualities prepare the Bernedoodle to be an excellent therapy dog.

 There are only two essential things to keep in mind when it comes to a Bernedoodle becoming a therapy dog.
 For one, Bernedoodles typically come in three sizes.
-Even the largest size isn’t all that big, which means they won’t be a good option for those that need mobility support.
+Even the largest size isn’t all that big, so they won’t be a good option for those needing mobility support.

 Depending on the dog, some Bernedoodles can have somewhat high energy needs.
-As long as they are exercised at least once throughout the day, it shouldn’t be an issue.
+It shouldn’t be an issue if they are exercised at least once throughout the day.
 Otherwise, the Bernedoodle is the picture-perfect candidate for therapy.

 What is the Process of Becoming a Therapy Dog?

-Just because the Bernedoodle has the right personality for therapy doesn’t mean they will automatically become one.
+Just because the Bernedoodle has the right personality for therapy doesn’t mean it will automatically become one.
 Proper training must be conducted before a dog is labeled an actual “therapy dog.”